Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 In this clip, Toby peeks around the corner to see what I’m doing.

-When I attempt to engage with him, he clearly turns his head away and disengages.
+When I try to engage with him, he turns his head away and disengages.

 This is a subtle but meaningful way dogs communicate that they want space or aren’t available for interaction in that moment.